-Be sure and include your service # (or social security number if you can't remember), birth-date, birth state, full name, what branch you served in, dates your served, and any other information that can help them identify you.
-Rather than take a chance at getting a letter requesting more info, give them whatever you think they might need to identify you.
+Be sure to include your service number (or social security number if you can't remember it), birth-date, birth state, full name, branch of service, dates of service, and any other information that can help them identify you.
+Rather than take a chance at getting a letter requesting more information, give them whatever you think they might need to identify you.
 And do not forget to sign the letter of request.

-Oh, and be sure to state that you want not only your DD214 and replacement medals as well as your Book of Records, along with medical records.
-Remember, they will only replace your medals once, so put them in safe keeping.
+Oh, and be sure to state that you want not only your DD214 and replacement medals, but also your Book of Records and medical records.
+Remember, they will only replace your medals once, so put them in safekeeping.

-At one point we were helping veterans who wanted their service records and duplicate medals.
-I remember it took anywhere from 3 to 8 weeks, sometimes longer, before they received their packets.
+We have helped over 2-dozen veterans get their service records and duplicate medals.
+I remember it took anywhere from 3 to 12 weeks, sometimes longer, before they received their packets.
 Be patient, but don't forget to do it.
 Your children will be glad you did.